Child dental care for Minneapolis-area families … more than six decades of ensuring healthy teeth for Twin Cities children!

 These foods are better for your child’s dental care:

 - Fruits and vegetables as a snack instead of carbohydrates.
 Those with a high volume of water, such as pears, melons, celery, and cucumbers are best.
-Limit banana and raisin consumption as these contain concentrated sugar … or if you serve these fruits, try to brush your child’s teeth immediately afterwards.
+Limit banana and raisin consumption as these contain concentrated sugar … or if you serve these fruits, try to brush your child’s teeth immediately afterward.